aws-samples/serverless-patterns/lambda-esm-msk-filters-sam/README.md

     ```
     cd serverless-patterns/lambda-esm-msk-filters-sam
     ```
-1. From the command line, use AWS SAM to deploy the AWS resources for the pattern as specified in the template.yml file:
+1. From the command line, use AWS SAM to deploy the AWS resources for the pattern as specified in the template.yml file.
+Pass the MSK Cluster and Topic details as parameters to the SAM template:
     ```
     sam build
-    sam deploy --stack-name lambda-msk-esm-stack --resolve-s3 --capabilities CAPABILITY_IAM --no-fail-on-empty-changeset
+    sam deploy --stack-name lambda-msk-esm-stack --resolve-s3 --capabilities CAPABILITY_IAM --no-fail-on-empty-changeset --parameter-overrides MSKStreamARN="ClusterARNFromStep1" MSKTopicName="TopicNameFromStep1"
     ```

 ## Filtering scenarios